Azure/bicep-reps/active/0000-bicep-version-pinning.md

 2. [From PR comment] Are more users using Bicep CLI or Azure CLI.
 We may need to ask the community.
 If more are using Bicep CLI, we may need to decide on how to provide a better experience there for users working across multiple repos that they may not necessarily own.

+    ✅  Feedback from community was AzCLI is used more widely.
+Decision was to go ahead and implement for AzCLI, and revisit Bicep CLI experience later.

+3. Which versioning syntax to go with?

+    - Some concerns brought up was consistency with future module/extension version range addition, since OCI artifact versions are arbitrary and not necessarily numeric or semver.
+    - Some ideas were brought up:
+        - Use `*` wildcard.
+However isn't versatile enough for non-numeric usage.
+        - Use Regex.
+This is powerful, but could potentially intimidating/barrier to entry for unfamiliar users.

+    ✅ Decision was to stick to `>,<,>=,<=` syntax for version range syntax for both Bicep and module/extension versioning.
+The caveat is that version ranges will not be supported for module/extension OCI artifacts not following semver.
+In those cases, users will need to use exact versions.

+4. Should we support `^` and `~` prefixes as used by [npm](https://docs.npmjs.com/cli/v6/using-npm/semver#advanced-range-syntax)?

+    ✅ Decision was to include them as they is widely used.
+We will need to have good documentation about them as it is not immediately obvious what the symbols mean.

+5. Should we build our own parsers or use libraries/packages?

+    ✅ Start with libraries/packages as long as they are consistent with each other and support all that we need.
+Reconsider writing our own if there are concerns.

 ## Out of scope
 - Making this work in AzPwsh would be nice to have as the owning team is now more open for us to make changes, but would involve significant work to make it at par with AzCLI.
 This can be considered future enhancement.
 - There were concerns about how this would work with bicepconfig.json resolution mechanism.
 Today, the closest bicepconfig.json file is used to resolve configurations relative to the bicep/bicepparam file being compiled.
 Since there exists no merge process for the bicepconfig.json files, this could be problematic in the cases where users want to have repo-wide settings honored even with child folders containing their own bicepconfig.json files.
 This limitation, however, has existed already, and hence orthogonal to this proposal; we could adopt this proposal without necessarily solving the bicepconfig.json limitation.